 So, is this Klook tour worth it?

 YES!
-If like us, you only have 4 whole days SoKor trip then this fast-paced tour is just the right for you.
-You’ll be able to checked off two destinations that are outside Seoul in just a day.
-With it price of almost 4,000 pesos, I can say that I didn’t regret spending that amount for a once in a lifetime activity (esp. for us tropical children).
-Atleast, I can say that I had a full korean winter experience by trying ski.
-As I also said, this klook tour is already cheaper than doing it on your own.
+If, like us, you only have four whole days SoKor trip, then this fast-paced tour is just the right for you.
+You’ll be able to check off two destinations that are outside Seoul in just a day.
+With its price of almost 4,000 pesos, I can say that I didn’t regret spending that amount for a once in a lifetime activity (esp. for us tropical children).
+At least, I can say that I had a full Korean winter experience by trying ski.
+As I also said, this Klook ski tour is already cheaper than doing it on your own.

 My one tip for you is to allot time for food.
-The guides will tell you what time you must be in the assembly place so try to allot 30 minutes before the agreed time to buy yourself some food.
-Or you can just packed some in your bag in case you really wanted to max out the time with the activities.
+The guides will tell you what time you must be in the assembly place, so try to make even 30 minutes before the agreed time to buy yourself some food.
+Or you can just pack some in your bag in case you wanted to max out the time with the activities.

 Have you tried skiing or snowboarding before?
 If you did or maybe planning to, let’s talk in the comment section below.